for-l00p/meetup_rsvp_prediction/README.md

 [insert local and global map images side by side]

 The number of events held by each group varied across the category of the hosting group.
-For example, the 'book club' category of groups
+For example, groups within the 'book club' category held much fewer events than groups within the 'singles' category.
+This intuitively makes sense - book clubs generally need to space out meetings to ensure members have enough time to read a certain portion of a book; members of singles groups are highly interested in mingling so they are interested in going to as many events as possible with other like-minded individuals.)

 #### Groups

 ## Modeling